Attrition vs. Turnover: Key Differences You Need to Know

 Employee turnover is often incorrectly defined as the number of employees who leave an organization over a year.
 In fact, employee turnover is more accurately described as the rate at which a company replaces employees over a set period.

 Only vacated positions that are filled are counted as turnover.
-If an employee leaves and their role is not filled, that is either the result of attrition or an intentional reduction in the workforce.
+Attrition—meaning an employee leaves and their role is not filled—is something different.

 Like regrettable attrition, regrettable turnover occurs when a key employee leaves voluntarily.